abemelvin/tiamat/README.md

 2. Authentication server

-* Runs a Lightweight Directory Access Protocol (LDAP) service that authenticates users and groups on the network.
+* Runs a lightweight directory access protocol (LDAP) service that authenticates users and groups on the network.
 The LDAP service also provides a central point for configuring user and group privileges.